 Designing and organizing a multi-day training workshop can feel a bit overwhelming at times.
 There are so many moving pieces, both strategically and tactically, to ensure success.
 You have to consider your overall learning objectives, understand your audience, design the content, make it interesting, obtain stakeholder buy-in, create an action-packed agenda that is not too overwhelming.
 The list goes on and on.

 And on top of all that, as Time notes, every eight seconds, your trainees are asking themselves, “is this a good use of my time?”
 So imagine having to hold someone’s attention for multiple days.
 But don’t fret.
-There are a lot of ways to organize a workshop so that you can get across your agenda, and keep your trainees engaged.
+Here are 7 tips on how to organize a workshop so that you can get across your agenda and keep your trainees engaged.

 Since your trainees will be spending several days with you, it’s important to share the comprehensive workshop agenda beforehand.
 That way they will understand exactly how they will be spending the next few days.
 And, they can mentally prepare for breaks, caffeine, food, and tech checks, and schedule any work that absolutely needs to be done during the training time.